kaue/adobeanalytics/README.md

 # adobe-analytics

 ## What is it
-nomniture is a minimal Node.js module wrapper for [Omniture's REST API](http://developer.omniture.com).
+adobe-analytics is a minimal Node.js module wrapper for [Omniture's REST API](http://developer.omniture.com).

 There are two objects to use, `Client` and `Report`.  `Client` is the generic interface to the Omniture API.  `Report` adds a few helper methods to handle requesting a report and polling the Omniture API until the report is ready.
 It then requests the report and returns the data.